moneyeva/moneyeva-docs/docs/intro/key-features.md

 ## 1. Searchable Scenario Library

-Easily find the scenarios that matter most to you with our searchable library.
-From retirement planning to savings goals, each scenario is built to address real financial questions.
+Easily find the scenarios that matter most to you.
+From retirement planning to savings goals, each scenario is built to address real financial questions, built by the community.
 Simply search or browse to start exploring.

 ## 2. Customizable Inputs

 Every scenario offers easy-to-use inputs, such as income, expenses, and investment rates, allowing you to tailor calculations to your specific situation.
-With six different input types, you can adjust values to reflect real-life numbers, making each scenario relevant to you.
+With six different types of input, you can adjust values to reflect real-life numbers, making each scenario relevant to you.

 ## 3. Real-Time Visual Feedback